 INTERVIEW WITH ALBERT LEVIS, M.D.

-Dr. Lisa Paul Streitfeld
+by Dr. Lisa Paul Streitfeld

 Dr. Albert Levis is a Renaissance Man who has invented a holistic science to meet the challenges of the highly conflicted era crystalized by the Trump presidency.
 A Holocaust survivor born in Athens and trained as a psychiatrist in Zurich, Levis’ life-long pursuit of an integral, holistic healing modality has culminated in the validation of his Formal Theory into the Science of Conflict Resolution, the Moral Science.

 Levis’ self-sufficient and self-contained method of personality assessment and internal conflict resolution is available to the masses through the software wizardry of his son Dr. Max Levis, who holds a doctorate in psychology.
 Stunning in its simplicity and the beauty of its harmonic design, the Formal Theory puts into play the Moral Science marrying natural science with psychology, philosophy and religion.
 This is a tremendous claim, yet gauging objective success can only be achieved through subjective experience, and this is perhaps the greatest triumph of the system: it applies the classical adage “physician heal thyself” to cut through the doctor/patient dichotomy that Deleuze and Guattari (Anti-Oedipus) sought to heal through literary deconstruction.